stuartellis/stuartellis-site-hugo/content/articles/ansible.md

 referred to as *nodes*.

-Most Ansible modules connect to the target systems with SSH and run Python 2, both of which are installed on most Linux systems, and are part of MacOS.
+Most Ansible modules connect to the target systems with SSH and run Python 2, both of which are installed on most Linux systems, and are part of macOS.
-There are also modules to execute actions with more basic methods, such as the Bash shell that is the default for both MacOS and GNU/Linux distributions.
+There are also modules to execute actions with more basic methods, such as the Bash shell that is the default for both macOS and GNU/Linux distributions.
 The Ansible modules for managing Microsoft Windows systems send commands to PowerShell, using the PowerShell remoting facility.
 This means that you can manage almost any system with Ansible, possibly starting with low-level modules,